lc-eu2cloud/SAP-C01-NOTES/Associate-Refreshers/Course-AWS-Accounts/iam_basics.md

 * can create different types of identities that it manages
   * if any of these IAM identities allowed to perform an action, AWS account automatically trusts the identity in same way it trusts IAM
 ![IAM Service - AWS Account trusts IAM](https://i.postimg.cc/KYfn1BWw/image11.png)

+Identity object types in IAM & IAM Policy Document
+* IAM lets you create 3 different types of identity objects (IAM users, IAM groups, IAM roles)
+* IAM users: represent humans or applications that need access to your AWS account
+* IAM groups: collections of related users (ie dev team)
+* IAM roles: identity that can be used by AWS services or for granting external access to an AWS account
+* Choosing between IAM users & IAM roles
+  *